zmsm06/send_sms_Anic/README.md

 # Anic_send_sms

-This application is prepared for you to communicate with the merciful God.
+This application is prepared to send SMS to the number you want.
 ## ScreenShots

 HomePage